preston-werner-ventures/prestonwernerventures.com/notes/YariGreaneyprofile.md

 Greaney is 128 Collective’ recently hired program manager for Local Politics and Environmental Justice.
 She’s an avid hiker, birder and activist who always points out that she lives on Lisjan Ohlone lands on the east side of the San Francisco Bay, not in “El Cerrito,” as the area is commonly referred to in modern maps.

 She does so because she recognizes the violence that made El Cerrito exist and wants to draw a spotlight to the various policies that stole the land from its original owners.
-Other issues she cares about deeply and intends to work on at PWV are the prison incarceration crisis in the United States and how to disrupt an often tilted power dynamic between funders and grantees in philanthropy.
+Other issues she cares about deeply and intends to work on at 128 Collective are the prison incarceration crisis in the United States and how to disrupt an often tilted power dynamic between funders and grantees in philanthropy.

 “I want a just world,” Greaney said.
 “I want a world that is capable of healing.
 And I want a world that equitably deals with climate impacts, where wealth is redistributed and justice better understood.”

-Greaney was hired by PWV to improve our outreach on EJ issues and help shift a funding dynamic that is often focused on technical or macroeconomic solutions to climate change.
+Greaney was hired by 128 Collective to improve our outreach on EJ issues and help shift a funding dynamic that is often focused on technical or macroeconomic solutions to climate change.
 Returning land to Indigenous communities (also called “Landback”) is just as valid a place to start as anywhere when it comes to rethinking how colonization and systemic racism shaped the United States, she said, not to mention how we can better protect those lands from corporate actors.

 So maybe “owners” of the lands where she resides isn’t the right word, for someone who has committed her professional life to upending unjust economic rules and structures.
 The notion “private ownership” might be one of the concepts she’d change first, in fact, could she enact the progressive policy agenda of her dreams.